Turkey Fryer Safety Tips

 - Keep an all-purpose fire extinguisher nearby.
 Never use water to extinguish a grease fire.
 If the fire is manageable, use your all-purpose fire extinguisher.
 If the fire increases, immediately call the fire department for help.

 Severe burns and other personal injuries as well as destruction of property may result from improper use of gas-fueled turkey fryers.
-These cooking appliances are very popular for Thanksgiving but they are not safe!
-The National Fire Protection Association (NFPA) discourages their use.
-The risk of oil spilling is significant and the resulting injuries can be severe.
+The cooking risk of oil spilling is significant and the resulting injuries can be severe.
 The Santa Barbara County Fire Department reminds people to use extreme caution when using a turkey fryer this Thanksgiving.